-Support mechanisms are available for those experiencing difficulties, including the Occupational Health Service or external counselling services provided by organisations such as NOSS, Network of Staff Supporters.
+Support mechanisms are available for those experiencing difficulties, including the Occupational Health Service on 01743 252833 and the external counselling service provided by NOSS on 01978 780479.

 Training is also available to:

 - Help Headteachers/Managers deal with allegations of harassment and bullying raised by a member or members of their team; - Help employees change their behaviour where a need for change has been identified.